Discrimination Lawyers in San Francisco

 We empower employees to reclaim their livelihoods.

 Discrimination in any form should not be tolerated at work.
 McCormack & Erlich is prepared to help you receive the compensation you deserve.
-We offer free consultations.
+Our discrimination lawyers offer free consultations.
 Pay nothing unless you win.

 It can be reflected in an employer’s adverse actions toward an individual’s hiring, firing, training, pay, benefits, promotion or transfer, among other aspects of employment.
 Examples of discriminatory behavior that can occur in the workplace include but are not limited to: